timcdlucas/translucent_interpretable_ML_review/translucent.md

 ![PDP plot for Gestation Length in the Random Forest model.](figs/pdp_gest-2.pdf "PDP plot for Gestation Length in the Random Forest model."){#fig:pdpgestrf}

-While PDPs are evaluated at just median of the other variables, the variable importance measures calculated above are evaluated over all training data.
+While PDPs are evaluated at just the median of the other variables, the variable importance measures calculated above are evaluated over all training data.
-There can therefore be a mismatch where a PDP looks flat while the variable importance use high.
+There can therefore be a mismatch where a PDP looks flat while the variable importance is high.
-Relatedly, the PDP gives no information on interactions because it is only evaluated at one values of the other covariates.
+Relatedly, the PDP gives no information on interactions because it is only evaluated at one value of the other covariates.
 To address these issues we can calculate the interaction importance for each covariate (table todo).
 This value is given by decomposing the prediction function into contributions from just the focal covariate, contributions from everything except the focal covariate and contributions that rely on both the focal covariate and non-focal covariates together.